dmijatovic/rust-concepts/README.md

 ## Visual Studio Code

-You need to install rust plugin and optionally TOML file support plugin.
+You need to install rust plugin and optionally TOML file support plugin and crates (for package version assistance).
 In addition, after open first rs file VSC might advice to install additiona rust tooling.
 I opted yes, the following is installed using rustup toolchain installer

 ```bash
 #